 Some users have also tried using compressed air or isopropyl alcohol to fix the problem, although success seems to vary greatly.
 Others have taken the more drastic step of fully replacing the joystick entirely — a far more difficult fix that will void your warranty, if it works at all.

-Maybe repairing it free of charge?
-Vice News reports that Nintendo has directed its customer support team to fix Joy-Cons for free, and issue refunds for previous repairs, even if you’re no longer under warranty.
-Nintendo hasn’t officially confirmed that, but we don’t really doubt the report.
+Following the outrage over the issue in July 2019, Nintendo has begun to fix impacted controllers free of charge.
+Vice News reports that Nintendo has directed its customer support team to fix Joy-Con controllers for free and issue refunds for previous repairs, even if you’re no longer under warranty.

 Otherwise, Nintendo offers a standard warranty of 90 days (for accessories, which seems to include separately purchased Joy-Con controllers) and 12 months (for consoles, which seems to include Joy-Con controllers that are included with a Switch).